SirajRafique/The-Language-Hub/README.md

 --------------------------
 This is a website for people of all ages looking to learn English online or face-to-face.
 They can have their English tested and or book one of our courses with a British Council accredited teacher.
+The website has been kept simple with the available courses outlined on the courses pages.
+The primary goal of the website is to have an online presence for students that I already teach face to face and to gain further business via word of mouth/recommendation.
+Anyone visiting will quickly be able to choose a course, book and make contact.

 ### UX